dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

 ### Setting Up Entities

-In Operon, TypeORM entities are [defined in the same way as any other TypeORM project](https://typeorm.io/entities), for example:
+In DBOS, TypeORM entities are [defined in the same way as any other TypeORM project](https://typeorm.io/entities), for example:

 ```javascript
 import { Entity, Column, PrimaryColumn } from "typeorm";